What Causes Varicose Veins? Top Causes and Treatments

 What are the Top 5 Effective Treatments for Varicose Veins?

 While many people are able to contain the damage of this ailment, many need to seek medical intervention because their symptoms significantly interfere with the quality of their life.
-The expert doctors at a vein treatment clinic are best suited to first diagnose the condition and then make treatment suggestions to alleviate the symptoms and in many cases to reverse the progress of the disease.
-The well-trained doctors will focus on the most non-invasive, safe procedure as possible.
-The range of treatments at the vein treatment clinic has been designed to meet your needs.
+Vein Treatment Specialists are best suited to first diagnose the condition and then make treatment suggestions to alleviate the symptoms and in many cases to reverse the progress of the disease.
+A well trained vein doctor will focus on a minimally-invasive, painless and zero downtime procedure.
+The range of treatments at The Vein Treatment Center has been designed to meet your needs.
 These specialists will first assess your health and then suggest the most suitable treatments based on your individual situation.
-Factors that will affect this decision process are the severity of the condition, current medications taken, and lifestyle factors.
+Factors that will affect this decision process are the severity of the condition, genetics, current medications taken, and lifestyle factors.

-If you seek assistance early in the progress of the condition, you will be able to try sclerotherapy.
-The procedure consists of the injection of a medicine into the vein to cause a clot in the vein and the blockage of blood flow.
-Eventually, the body will form scar tissue in this area which over time will disappear.
+If you seek assistance early in the progress of developing varicose veins on legs, you will be able to try sclerotherapy.
+The procedure consists of the injection of a medicine called sclerosant into the lining of the vein, this will cause the vein to collapes, stick together, and the blood to clot.
+Eventually, the body will form scar tissue in this area.
+Over time, it will dissappear.

 2) Radiofrequency Ablation: RFA

 This procedure uses heat energy to damage the vein so that it closes causing the blood flow to stop.
-It can be used to treat major varicose veins and replaces vein stripping surgery.
+It can be used to treat major varicose veins on legs.
 A small incision is made for the 7 cm fiber to be inserted into the vein.
 It is through this fiber that the thermal energy is released.
 Due to this minimally invasive technique, there is minimal discomfort afterward.
 Over time, the damaged vein will be entirely absorbed by the body.
 You will notice the area will gradually reduce in size and color.
 The success rate for this treatment is 95%.
+This procedure is painless and requires zero downtime.

-Venaseal or vein glue is one of the newly approved treatments.
-(2015) It is used for varicose veins that are near the surface of the skin.
+Venaseal or vein glue is a revolutionary and newly approved treatment.
+It is used for varicose veins that are near the surface of the skin.
 A glue is introduced to the vein without anesthesia through just one incision.
 The glue is effective within seconds, sealing off the vein completely.
 The area will harden but then be gradually absorbed into the body.
 The body reroutes the blood from this damaged area into the surrounding healthy veins.
 The success rate is an astounding 99%.